 THMs are actually by-products of chlorine or bromine disinfection.
 They are used to eliminate pathogens in the water to make it safe for human consumption.
 Other by-products include chlorite, believed to cause anemia among infants.
 There is also trichloroacetic acid, which can cause cancer.
 At present, it is believed that THMs can only cause health problems if they go beyond the recommended 10 parts per billion (p.b.b.) level.
 This is typically found in commercially-sold drinking water.
 While they’re naturally occurring chemicals, THMs are also manufactured on an industrial scale as refrigerants and solvents.

 An experienced plumber in Saskatoon can help protect households from THM contamination by installing a reverse osmosis system in their water supply.
 These systems can’t completely eliminate THMs by themselves, but their carbon filters surely can.
 A four-stage system is particularly reliable since the chemicals are sieved through four different types of filters and membranes.

-(Source: Estevan one of about 100 Sask. municipalities dealing with high THM levels in water, Estevan Mercury, June 11, 2014)
+Estevan is one of about 100 Sask. municipalities dealing with high THM levels in the water, Estevan Mercury, June 11, 2014